-As Martin says, "While a wedding is a wonderful dream day, it's important to remember one of the biggest causes of divorce is debt and financial worries.
+As Martin says: "While a wedding is a wonderful dream day, it's important to remember that one of the biggest causes of divorce is debt and financial worries.

 "If the cost of your wedding leaves you financially crippled and in debt for most of your married life, it's a pointless waste."

 03 Get max interest on your wedding savings